myuniversitysubmission/Homework_Assignment_3/README.md

 1️⃣ Threads
 A thread is the smallest unit of execution in Java.
 It allows multiple operations to run concurrently.
-In this project, each AGV or task runs as a separate thread, simulating independent actions happening at the same time.
+In this assignment, each AGV or task runs as a separate thread, simulating independent actions happening at the same time.

 2️⃣ Semaphores
 A semaphore controls access to shared resources.